nmwitzig/nmwitzig.github.io/_pages/about.md

 [[pre-registration]](https://www.socialscienceregistry.org/trials/7748) [*draft available upon request*] <a data-toggle="collapse" href="#collapse_time" class="collapsed" aria-expanded="false">[abstract]</a>

 <div id="collapse_time" class="panel-collapse collapse" style=""> <text style="font-size:smaller">
-In many economic contexts, people need to solve trade-offs between doing an activity (e.g., solving a task at work) faster and doing it better.
-While time choices in speed-accuracy trade-offs have been extensively studied in cognitive science for motor-response and perception tasks, little evidence is available for economic decision-making.
-Furthermore, the impact of behavioral biases on time choices in such environments has yet to be explored.
-In this paper, we present a theoretical model linking time choices in speed-accuracy trade-offs to agents' abilities, subjective beliefs, and uncertainty attitudes.
-We test the predictions of the model in an experiment for two distinct, but mathematically identical, environments: prospective time choices before solving a task and simultaneous time choices while solving a task.
-We find that the behavioral model better captures time choices in the prospective but not in the simultaneous environment, where a rational model is more performant.
-This is in line with a literature in psychology and economics documenting differences between determinants of planned and actual actions.</text></div>
+In many economic contexts, people need to solve trade-offs between doing an activity (e.g., solving a task) \emph{faster} and doing it \emph{better}.
+While time choices in speed-accuracy trade-offs have been extensively studied in cognitive science for motor-response and perception tasks, little evidence is available for more deliberate economic decision-making, where people's choices often fail to maximize payoffs.
+Conversely, the impact of behavioral biases -- key explanans of the failure to maximize payoffs --  on time choices has yet to be explored.
+We present a theoretical model linking time choices in speed-accuracy trade-offs to agents' abilities and -- crucially -- their subjective beliefs and uncertainty attitudes.
+We test the predictions of the model in an experiment for two distinct (but otherwise identical) environments: prospective time choices before solving a task and simultaneous time choices while solving a task.
+Correlational analyses indicate that overconfidence (in one's ability) and uncertainty aversion affect time choices in the prospective but not in the simultaneous environment.
+Structural estimations, aimed at capturing the optimization process, support this interpretation.
+This suggests that long-known behavioral biases play a role outside of classical domains such as risk and intertemporal choice, yet could ``play out`` differently between planned and actual actions.</text></div>
 &nbsp;

+## Other (select.)

 <!--
 [[Project Page]](/projects/projects-3) [*draft in preparation*]<br>